-- HH rails, swing nose crossing, fully mechanized gangs should be adopted. - Glued joints should be strengthened. - It is economic necessity for the railways to change. - Electronic weighbridges should be provided at all loading points. - Caution need to be observed that some railway staff do not get mixed up with loaders. - Mechanical maintenance with clean ballast cushion is required. - WILD should be provided all along the selected routes to keep the routes under check.
+- It is an economic necessity for the railways to change. - Electronic weighbridges should be provided at all loading points. - Caution need to be observed that some railway staff do not get mixed up with loaders. - Mechanical maintenance with clean ballast cushion is required. - WILD should be provided all along the selected routes to keep the routes under check.